 Both underflow-handling modes permit programs as well as programmers to defer judgment about the seriousness of an underflow.
 An analysis of numerical programs shows why this deferral is so valuable; most underflows are rendered harmless when denormalized because they are destined to be added into accumulations of like or larger magnitudes, (matrix calculations) or to be further diminished by subsequent multiplications (polynomial evaluation) or divisions (continued fractions).
 Harmful underflows tend to draw attention to themselves when subsequent results that should be finite and not zero turn out otherwise.
-Other harmful underflows, like the dangerously wrong value $9.980 \times 10^{-4}$ for q above, are captured in the Warning mode which, when it would be too pessimistic, can be over-ridden by the Normalizing mode as is done in Figure 6.
-A few kinds of harmful underflow will remain elusive as ever, known only by the flag they raise.
+Other harmful underflows, like the dangerously wrong value 9.980×10-4 for q above, are captured in the Warning mode which, when it would be too pessimistic, can be over-ridden by the Normalizing mode as is done in Figure 8.
+A few kinds of harmful underflow will remain clusive as ever, known only by the flag they raise.

 The proposed standard's treatment of exceptions has been elected because it appears, on balance, to be better than any known alternative although certainly not foolproof.
-The only foolproof way to cope with exceptions is to abort computation whenever one occurs, but that does not deliver correct results at all. ...
-Generic subprograms to calculate $\arcsin(z)$ and $\arccos(z)$ ... ... using throughout the same precision as has been declared for z. ... ...
-(Insert precision declarations for $z, y, \pi$ , arctan, arcsin, arccos.) ...
-Domain: valid for $-1 \le z \le 1$ . ... ...
-Invalid arguments, including = in both modes (Affine/Projective), ... ... produce NaN if the Invalid Operation trap is disabled, otherwise ... ... precipitate an Invalid Operation Exception " V (Negative Number)". ...
+The only foolproof way to cope with exceptions is to abort computation whenever one occurs, but that does not deliver correct results at all.

+''' ...
+Generic subprograms to calculate arcsin(z) and arccos(z) ... ... using throughout the same precision as has been declared for z. ...
+(Insert precision declarations for z, y, \pi, arctan, arcsin, arccos.) ...
+Domain: valid for -1≤z≤1. ... ...
+Invalid arguments, including on in both modes (Affine/Projective). ... ... produce NaN if the Invalid Operation trap is disabled, otherwise ... ... precipitate an Invalid Operation Exception " \( \sqrt{Negative Number} \)". ...
 Accuracy: within a few units in the last significant digit delivered. ...
-Subprogram used: arctan(z), assumed correct to within a few ... ... units in its last significant digit for all arguments z including very ... tiny and denormalized z for which $\arctan(z) = z$ , and ... ... $\arctan(\pm \infty) = \pm \pi/2$ respectively, and $\arctan(NaN) \rightarrow NaN$ . ... ... all without exceptions. arcsin(z): Save & Reset Divide by zero Flag to off: $y := \arctan(z / \sqrt{((1-z) \times (1+z))});$ Restore saved Flags: return y end arcsin. arccos(z): Save & Reset Divide by zero, Overflow Flags to off: Save Warning/Normalizing Mode & Set to Normalizing; $y := \arctan(\sqrt{((1-z) \times (1+z))/z});$ if y < 0 then $y := y + \pi$ :

-Restore saved Flags, Modes; return y end arccos.
+Subprogram used: arctan(z), assumed correct to within a few ... ... units in its last significant digit for all arguments a including very ... tiny and denormalized z for which arctan(z) = z, and ... ... \arctan(\pm \infty) = \pm \pi/2 respectively, and \arctan(NaN) \rightarrow NaN. ... ... all without exceptions. arcsin(z): Save & Reset Divide by zero Flag to off: y := \arctan(z/\sqrt{(1-z)} \times (1+z)); Restore saved Flags: return y end arcsin. arccos(z): Save & Reset Divide by zero, Overflow Flags to off: Save Warning/Normalizing Mode & Set to Normalizing: y := \arctan(\sqrt{(1-z)} \times (1+z))/z); If u < 0 then y := y + \pi: Restore saved Flags, Modes: return y end arccos. '''